arananet/TzxDuino-Reloaded/README.md

 ## Usb connector

-You can add the micro usb connector or power the TZXDUINO RELOADED from the Arduino NANO directly.
+You can add the micro usb connector for better orientation of the cables or powerup the TZXDUINO RELOADED from the Arduino NANO directly.

 https://lcsc.com/product-detail/USB-Connectors_SHOU-HAN-MICRO-4P-DIP_C456008.html